vishwerine/academic-kickstart/content/home/experience.md

   location = "Bangalore, India"
   date_start = "2013-11-30"
   date_end = "2013-12-30"
-  description = """ I worked on developing a simulation framework for a multidisciplinary solution based on the consideration of the so-called small world dynamics which have been proposed for economy and social studies and have recently revealed to be a successful approach to be exploited for characterising information propagation in social networks
+  description = """ worked on developing a simulation framework for a multidisciplinary solution based on the consideration of the so-called small world dynamics which have been proposed for economy and social studies and have recently revealed to be a successful approach to be exploited for characterising information propagation in social networks
   """